nodesign/UPER/UserFunctions/README.md

 The argument for SFPFunction_setID and SFPFUnction_setName will be described later.

-## Linking the custom function in SFP
+## Linking the custom function to SFP
 The custom function must be registered in the SFP server.
 This registration is done in the function *SFPServer_addUserFunctions* this way :

 ```